-- Recycling wrapping paper can be difficult.
-This is due partly to the materials it is made of, which are typically non-recyclable: wrapping paper is often dyed and laminated; it can also contain non-paper additives such as gold and silver colouring, glitter and plastics; and often has sticky tape attached to it.
-Also, many of the fibres used in the cheaper types of paper are not strong enough to recycle.
+- Recycling wrapping paper is problematic in a number of ways.
+Fibres found in cheaper types of paper are not strong enough to recycle.
+Wrapping paper is often dyed and laminated and can also contain non-paper additives such as gold and silver colouring, glitter and plastics.
+And to compound all this, it often has sticky tape still attached to it.
 Landfill or incineration are all too often the only options.

 - In the UK, we send 5 million tonnes of paper to landfill every year.

 - In 1995, 11,000 tonnes of wrapping paper were sold in the UK alone.

 - On average, it takes 6 mature trees to make a tonne of paper.
 This means approximately 50,000 trees are used to make the 8,250 tonnes consumed at Christmas (estimated Christmas use = 75% of total).

 - To put this into context, 10,000 trees were cut down to make way for the contentious Newbury bypass, and this became a major national issue.
 But we are wasting 5 times this amount every Christmas.
 Defra estimates that enough paper is used each year to gift-wrap the island of Guernsey.
 Defra also estimates that last year, 83 sq km of wrapping paper ended up in UK rubbish bins.

 - The average American gives 42 gifts per year.
 It is estimated that if each used re-usable gift wrap for only 3 of these, it would save enough paper to cover 45,000 football fields.

 - Each year, a forest the size of Wales is required to provide all the paper used in Britain.

 The solution is to switch to long lasting fabric gift wrap